KineticCommunity/request-ce-bundle-scaffold/bundle/BridgedResourceHelper.md

 <%!
     // Ensure the kapp is not null (as would be the case for space display pages) if (kapp != null) {
-        // Initialize a "Resources" helper that makes bridged resource calls to the
+        // Initialize a "BridgedResourceHelper" helper that makes bridged resource calls to the
-        // "shared-resources" form in the current Kapp request.setAttribute("Resources",
+        // "shared-resources" form in the current Kapp request.setAttribute("BridgedResourceHelper",
             new BridgedResourceHelper(request, bundle.getKappLocation(), "shared-resources"));
     }
 %>